AdobeDocs/creative-cloud-enterprise-learn.en/help/max/illustratoripad.md

 **Illustrator on iPad Resources**

-[Learn & Support](https://helpx.adobe.com/support/illustrator.html) is your hub for additional tutorials, [What’s New](https://helpx.adobe.com/illustrator/using/whats-new/mobile-2021.html), and links to community forums.
+[Learn & Support](https://helpx.adobe.com/support/illustrator.html) is your hub for additional tutorials, [What's New](https://helpx.adobe.com/illustrator/using/whats-new/mobile-2021.html), and links to community forums.

 **October 2020 Release**